TUDelft-PRIME-Books/Calculus/book/Multivariable functions/Concepts and structures/functions_curves_and_surfaces.md

-# NOTE: Curves and surfaces
+# Functions, curves and surfaces

 Seems a lot for one paragraph, maybe split it up in two (or more)?
 Also, parametric surfaces come rather early this way, shouldn't we just place together with the surface integrals?